synthizer/synthizer/manual/src/tutorials/python.md

 pip install synthizer
 ```

-Note that this won't currently work on 32-bit Python; this will be fixed.

 ## Some Basics

 Synthizer requires initialization and deinitialization.
 The best way to initialize Synthizer is to use the context manager: